aileftech/snap-admin-test/README.md

 Apache Maven is a powerful project management and build automation tool.
 It is used for building and managing Java projects, including this one.

 ### [Docker](https://www.docker.com)
-Docker is a containerization platform that allows you to package, distribute, and run applications in lightweight, isolated containers.
+It's not mandatory to have Docker installed, but for ease of use we provide a docker-compose file that will start a MySQL instance.
+If you don't want to use Docker, you will need to customize the `application.properties` file in order to connect to your own database.

 ## 🛠️ Run the Program